 Your organisation finally decided to embark on the ERP journey.
 This fantastic news signifies that your business is expanding and charting new waters.
 The new development could bring tons of new opportunities, what’s more, everyone is excited about the new future.

-But in reality, ERP implementation is confusing, requires lots of time, effort and hard work.
-Not every ERP journey starts out well and ends up being successful, some stumble and fall along the way, some fail before the project even started.
+ERP implementation is confusing, requires lots of time, effort and hard work.
+Some stumble and fall along the way, some fail before the project even started.

-To ensure your ERP project goes smoothly, TRG has compiled a list of criteria you need to have in an ERP project.
+Successful implemntation of ERP systems is not entirely impossible.
+TRG has compiled a list of criteria you need to have in an ERP project.
 Based on the list, you can directly apply or tweak around to fit your organisation current situation.

 Step 1: Management approval